Quantity as well as quality.

-Note: One Gigahertz is "one billion" cycles per second; that's the number "one" followed by "nine" zeroes
+Note: One Gigahertz is "one billion" cycles per second; that is the number one followed by nine zeroes

 CJD (Creutzfeldt-Jakob disease)

-...may be related to mis-folded proteins in your body.
-Misfolded protein are sometimes be caused by accumulated genetic damage (triggered by: viruses, radiation exposure, ingesting heavy metals, etc.), inheriting defective genes, or ingesting toxic proteins like BSE (mad-cow) infected meat.
+...have been associated with mis-folded proteins in your body.
+Misfolded protein are sometimes be caused by accumulated genetic damage (triggered by viruses, radiation, etc.), inheriting defective genes, or ingesting toxic proteins like BSE (mad-cow disease) from infected meat.